The Partners are very much aware of the implications on our clients and staff of the Coronavirus Pandemic whilst the country is on lockdown

 Deposits and Non-Housing Act Tenancies: The majority of Tenancy Agreements are Assured Shorthold Tenancies within the Housing Act and therefore deposits are covered by the Tenancy Deposit Scheme.
 Deposits taken for Non Housing Act Tenancies i.e. Winter Let Agreement, High Rent Agreement or Company Let the deposits will not be covered by the Tenancy Deposit Scheme.
 We as Agents will hold the deposit as Stakeholder and administer it in the normal way.

-Rental Payments: The first month’s rent is payable in advance along with the deposit either by cash, Bankers Draft/transfer, debit card or cheque.
-If you are paying by personal cheque please allow at least 10 working days for clearance.
+Rental Payments: The first month’s rent is payable in advance along with the deposit either by cash, Bankers Draft/transfer or debit card.
 All future rent is payable in advance by standing order either directly to the Landlords or our Client Account.
 Please note that all standing order payments should be made three days prior to your rent due date to allow for clearance.
 Payments can also be taken by debit card.

 Schedule of Condition and Inventory: A Schedule of Condition/Inventory of the property will normally have been prepared.
 This will be provided to you at the commencement of the tenancy requiring you to check it agree it and sign it.
 It is important that you take care in agreeing the Schedule of Condition/Inventory at this stage, as it will form the basis of any claim for damages by your Landlord at the end of the tenancy.